Mechi Bridge: Location

-Connecting Kakarbhitta Town and Panitanki Bazaar, this bridge is located at Jhapa District of Province No. 1, Nepal and Darjeeling district of West Bengal, India.
+Connecting Kakarbhitta Town and Panitanki Bazaar, this bridge is located at Jhapa District of Koshi Province, Nepal and Darjeeling district of West Bengal, India.
 It is around 20 km east of the trade city Birtamod and around 110 km kilometers from the capital of Province No. 1, Biratnagar.
 It is around 26 km from Siliguri Town of West Bengal.

 Construction

 The Mechi Bridge was constructed by India's National Highways and Infrastructure Development Corporation Limited (NHIDCL) and the EPC contractor was Dineshchandra R. Agrawal Infracon Private Limited (DRA Infracon).

 Connection with highways

 The Mechi Bridge connects National Highway 327B and Mahendra Highway, which are also part of Asian Highway (AH2).